-Plaque #5 – Unveiling
+Plaque #5 – Electric Park

 Click on the video above to watch the unveiling!